Agents of Discovery

-To alleviate this disadvantage, the agent will be presented with a subset of the dataset in the mass range where the signal is localized.
+To alleviate this disadvantage, for our main studies the agent will be presented with a subset of the dataset in the mass range where the signal is localized.
 We refer to this range as the signal region (SR).
 Only as a side-study will we investigate the agent's performance on the full mass range.
-The agent is presented with two datasets: one containing both background events and signal (unlabeled), which we will call ``data'', and one containing background only, referred to as ``background''.
+The agent is presented with two datasets: one containing both background events and signal (unlabeled), which we will call ``mixed data'', and one containing background only, referred to as ``background''.
 This is a common setup for weakly supervised anomaly detection in high-energy physics: training a classifier to separate a signal-contaminated sample from a background-only reference without event-level labels (see the topical reviews in~\cite{Karagiorgi:2022qnh,Belis:2023mqs,hepmllivingreview}).
 We emphasize that this setup represents a deliberately simplified testbed compared to full LHC analyses, as the agent is provided with a background reference sample and is not required to construct control regions or a complete statistical inference model; extending agentic workflows to these more complex settings is an important direction for future work.